nilathj/mosquitto-tls/README.md

 https://home-assistant.io/blog/2015/12/13/setup-encryption-using-lets-encrypt/

 I've added these two entries into my crontab on the PI to renew the subdomain and certificates.
+As the **pi** user, NOT root:
 ```
-sudo crontab -e
+crontab -e
 ```

 ```